lewis785/CHAINJava/README.md

 The [CHAIn (Combining Heterogeneous Agencies’ Information) system](https://researchportal.hw.ac.uk/en/publications/dynamic-data-sharing-for-facilitating-communication-during-emerge) dynamically re-writes queries to databases when mismatches led to query failure.
 This repository focuses on a new SQL component.

+For further information about the system's architecture and underlying technologies, see the [Wiki](https://github.com/lewis785/CHAINJava/wiki).

 ## Getting Started
 Begin by cloning the repository by running the following in your terminal: